Summarize this article:

 In order to solve practical issues involving area, motion, and optimization, factoring trinomials is frequently utilized in domains such as science, engineering, and business.

-A quadratic expression is used for calculating the curve of the arch, or to find the points from where the arch starts or finishes.
-Engineers also use quadratic equations to calculate dimensions in bridges and buildings.
-Engineers also use factoring polynomials for practical measurements.
+Architecture and Engineeringββββββ: A quadratic expression is used to calculate the curve of arches, or to determine the starting and ending points of structures.
+Engineers also use quadratic equations to compute dimensions in bridges and buildings.
+Factoring trinomials helps in practical measurements, ensuring accurate construction and efficient material use.

 Factorize x2+7x+10